DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/cross-tab-overview.md

 ![](../../../../../images/eurd-win-balance-sheet-report.png)

-The following step-by-step tutorials describe how to add this control to a report:

-* [Create a Cross-Tab Report](../../create-popular-reports/create-a-cross-tab-report.md) - Shows how to use the [Cross-Tab Report Wizard](../../report-designer-tools/report-wizard/cross-tab-report.md).
-* [Create a Balance Sheet](../../create-popular-reports/create-a-balance-sheet.md) - Demonstrates how to configure a Cross Tab on the design surface.

 ## Add a Cross Tab to a Report

 Drag the **Cross Tab** item from the Toolbox onto a report.